JohnGasang/mp21ProjRinaldi/README.md

-Project Title: Memory in Operating System
+# Memory in Operating System

-Team Members/Position:
 Leader: John Mark A. Gomez
 Rapporteur: John Patrick Marnel Gasang

-Brief Description:
 In an Operating System (OS), Memory management has a task that handles the multiple processes back and forth between main memory and disk during execution.
 The memory needs to be allocated efficiently to pack as many processes into memory as possible.
 By assigning portions in memory known as blocks to various running programs to enhance the overall performance of the system.

-Reference:

 W. Stallings.
 Computer Organization and Architecture, 10th Ed.